omaxx101/omax101.github.io/README.md

+# Portfolio
-# Oumer's Project Portfolio 🚀
+Oumer's Portfolio

-Welcome to my GitHub profile!
-This page serves as a portfolio showcasing my projects in **Mechatronics Engineering, Robotics, Web Development, and CAD Designs**.
+*Updated as of 10/04/25*

+---